douglas86/hangman/README.md

 - figma—designing the wire frame diagram
 - GitHub and Jetbrains Spaces—version control system
+- Intellij - my coding editor
+- Slack—used for communication with mentor
+- Google Chrome - web browser
+- GitHub pages for going live

 Comparison of using GitHub and Jetbrains Spaces.